 - You use up a lot of your credit limit.
-This is known as your credit utilization ratio and it signals to lenders that you are a high-risk borrower.
+This is known as your credit utilization ratio, which signals to lenders that you are a high-risk borrower.

 - You are making too many credit applications.
 It is a red flag to lenders when they observe that you have been on a credit application spree within a short period of time and have a bunch of hard inquiries on your credit report.

-- You have declared bankruptcy within the last 7 years.
+- You have declared bankruptcy within the last seven years.

-In some cases, a bad credit score may result from inadvertent errors on your credit report.
+Sometimes, a bad credit score may result from inadvertent errors in your credit report.